 In order to make you make use of the opportunity to nap at work, follow these guidelines as stated by the BBC:

-Make sure you are in a setting that is quiet and relatively dark
+- Make sure to be situated in a setting that is quite and relatively dark